 Interface name Description BRIDGE When another wired network is connected to the Ethernet port of your PX3TS, and your PX3TS has been set to the bridging mode, select this interface name instead of the Ethernet interface.
-ETHERNET When another wired network is connected to the Ethernet port of your PX3TS, and the bridging mode is NOT enabled, select this interface name.
+ETH1 When another wired network is connected to the ETH1 port of your PX3TS, select this interface name.
+ETH2 When another wired network is connected to the ETH2 port of your PX3TS, select this interface name.
 WIRELESS When another wireless network is connected to your PX3TS, select this interface name.